jitendrakyadav/pgmsolutions/readme.txt

 1. When you fire:
    git clone https://github.com/magento/magento2.git magento2
    /* Here magento2 is a directory in your local machine where you want to clone the remote repository */
-2. Git clones magento2 repository in your local magento2 directory including .git directory as well.
+2. Git clones magento2 repository in your local magento2 directory that includes .git directory as well.
 3. You see at remote, there are 6 branches on github - master(assumed only to understand, as there is no any physical branch exists there in real with name "master" for this particular repository; also considering here this "master" as default-branch instead of 2.2-develop for this repository), 2.0, 2.1-develop, 2.1, 2.2-develop(In real, this is the default-branch for this repository.
 As there is a trick to know the default branch for any repository: when you click on a repository means when you reside on a URL like https://github.com/<your-user-name>/<your-repository-name> then which branch in drop-down menu is shown as selected, that is the default-branch for that repository), 2.2, 2.3-develop.
+Example: Laravel repository on github: https://github.com/laravel/laravel, in real, contains "master" branch as their default-branch.
 4. But when you fire: "git branch" locally, only master branch is shown.
 5. Because clone(for first time, you must use clone command) brings history of all branches(stored in .git folder) but physically show only master branch with their files locally.
 6. With command "git branch -a" you can see all available branches which are hidden currently in .git folder.